Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM10-ModelTheft.md

 - AML.T0006: Active Scanning

-  Description: An adversary may probe or scan the victim system to gather information for targeting vulnerabilities to exploit.
+  Description: Adversaries may actively probe the systems housing private language models to identify vulnerabilities that could enable unauthorized access for model theft.
+Scanning can reveal weaknesses in access controls, authentication, infrastructure configurations, and more.

-  Justification: Scanning can reveal weaknesses to enable unauthorized model access.
+  Justification: Active scanning enables adversaries to identify weak points to exploit for gaining unauthorized access to private language models to steal intellectual property or sensitive training data.

 - AML.T0012: Valid Accounts

-  Description: Adversaries may obtain and abuse credentials of existing accounts as a means of gaining initial access to systems and data.
+  Description: Adversaries may obtain and abuse compromised credentials of authorized users to gain access to systems housing proprietary language models.
+Valid credentials allow adversaries to bypass access controls and authentication checks when accessing private models or related systems, enabling model theft.

-  Justification: Compromised credentials grant adversaries unauthorized access to models.
+  Justification: Compromised valid credentials grant adversaries unauthorized access to private language models and related systems, enabling theft of intellectual property and sensitive training data.

 - AML.T0024: Exfiltration via ML Inference API

-  Description: Adversaries may exfiltrate private information via the inference API, including extracting functional copies of models.
+  Description: Adversaries may exploit the inference API to extract unauthorized copies of private language models.
+The inference API provides a pathway for adversaries to replicate functional copies of proprietary models, stealing intellectual property.

-  Justification: The inference API provides a pathway for model theft.
+  Justification: The inference API can be abused to extract unauthorized functional copies of private language models, enabling intellectual property theft.

 - AML.T0035: ML Artifact Collection

-  Description: Adversaries may collect ML artifacts like models and data for exfiltration or use in attack staging.
+  Description: Adversaries may gather and collect proprietary language model files and related artifacts like training data in preparation for stealing intellectual property.
+Collecting these artifacts provides the assets for model theft.

-  Justification: Collecting artifacts grants adversaries access to steal models.
+  Justification: Collecting language model artifacts grants adversaries direct access to steal intellectual property in the form of proprietary models and related data.

 - AML.T0036: Data from Information Repositories

-  Description: Adversaries may mine information repositories containing details about systems, credentials, and data sources, to further their objectives.
+  Description: Adversaries may access and mine internal information repositories containing credentials, network architecture details, model storage locations, and other valuable information to further enable unauthorized access to private models for theft.

-  Justification: Mining repositories can reveal information enabling model theft.
+  Justification: Mining internal information repositories reveals details adversaries can use to identify model storage locations, credentials, and other information to enable unauthorized access for model theft.

 - AML.T0037: Data from Local System

-  Description: Adversaries may search local system sources to find files of interest and sensitive data prior to exfiltration.
+  Description: Adversaries may access and steal language model files and artifacts from local systems where models are developed, trained, and stored.
+Local access provides assets adversaries can directly exfiltrate for model theft.

-  Justification: Accessing local data provides access for model theft.
+  Justification: Access to local systems provides adversaries direct access to language model files and artifacts, enabling model theft through local exfiltration.

 - AML.T0040: ML Model Inference API Access

-  Description: Adversaries may gain access to models via the inference API which can provide a pathway for data and model theft.
+  Description: Adversaries may leverage access to the inference API as an attack vector to replicate and steal functional copies of private language models.
+The inference API provides an avenue for model theft through extraction.

-  Justification: The inference API enables model and data exfiltration.
+  Justification: Inference API access enables adversaries to extract unauthorized functional model copies, providing a valuable attack vector to steal intellectual property.

 ### MITRE ATT&CK Mitigations